Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 # REFERENCE

 Here are all the details you need to use Floyd Systems.
 Every single feature.
-Floyd Speak is the building block for the logic used by the Floyd System.
+Floyd is the building block for the logic used by the Floyd System.

 Highest level of abstraction and describes something that delivers value to its users, whether they are human or not, can be composed of many computers working together.

 There is no support for package management built into Floyd 1.0.

 Floyd System defines what people use the system, which servers and programs and applications that are involved, how each program does its internal processing, which components its uses and so on.
 It's a lot.
 But the bulk of code is not included here - the program logic.
-The program logic is written in Floyd Speak and stored inside one or many components.
+The program logic is written in Floyd and stored inside one or many components.